What’s the lowdown?

-Researchers looked at all the evidence surrounding the morning after pill and found that ellaOne was more effective at preventing pregnancy than levonorgestrel containing pills.
-They found that 1-2% of women will become pregnant after using ellaOne, compared to 0.6-2.6% of women who take another morning after pill.
+Researchers looked at all the evidence⁴ surrounding the morning after pill and found that ellaOne was more effective at preventing pregnancy than levonorgestrel containing pills.
+They found that 1-2% of people will become pregnant after using ellaOne, compared to 0.6-2.6% of those who take another morning after pill.

-However, if you’re REALLY keen to not get pregnant, less than 0.1% of women get pregnant after having the copper coil fitted as emergency contraception.
+However, if you’re REALLY keen to not get pregnant, less than 0.1% of people get pregnant after having the copper coil fitted as emergency contraception.

 As we said earlier, the effectiveness of the morning after pill might be reduced if you have a high BMI.
 This is something to consider when discussing your options with your healthcare provider

 If you vomit within two hours of taking a levonorgestrel containing pill, or within three hours of taking ellaOne, you will need to take another dose or have a copper coil (IUD) fitted to prevent pregnancy.

 Many of us aren’t aware that the MOST effective form of emergency contraception is actually the copper coil (IUD).
 This can be fitted up to five days after unprotected sex, and only 0.1% of people who choose this method become pregnant.
 An added benefit of the coil is that once it is in place, it can be left for up to ten years (depending on the brand of coil), providing an emergency solution alongside long-term contraception.
 Win-win!

 The great thing about the copper coil is that if you have a regular cycle, it can be fitted up to 5 days after you have ovulated.
 That means that you could have had multiple episodes of unprotected sex in your cycle and still get the emergency coil fitted.